tock/tock/doc/reference/trd-uart.md

   - `Err(()):` there was no outstanding request and there will be no future callback.

-If there is no outstanding call to `transmit_word` or `transmit_buffer`, `transmit_abort` MUST return `Err(())`.
+If there is no outstanding call to `transmit_character` or `transmit_buffer`, `transmit_abort` MUST return `Err(())`.

 4 `Receive` and `ReceiveClient` traits